Ralphbruens/archivalresilience/README.md

  To access the server on the raspberry pi I installed Raspbian and Apache2 on the SD card.
  ![PC Screen](/assets/images/serveronline_04.jpg)
-  > Termianl screen for intalling the webserver
+  > Terminal screen for intalling the webserver

  ![Apache2](/assets/images/serveronline_05.png)
  > It's Working, ITS WORKING (!!) - Anakin Skywalker